koivunej/aoc/2019/README.md

 `intcode`, succeeded at first submissions.
 Possibly need to extract another crate as currently the "read 'input' file and test with it" code is copypasted for `day02` and `day05`.

+Went way too far with this and prototyped a `tracing` feature which would allow another type to wrap the traits at top-level of `intcode` ...
+Turned out not so pretty but still a lot of learning.

+Day6: Used `petgraph` which turned out quite difficult.
+Hard to understand why you can't take a directed graph and view it as undirected?
+Also needed to rebase [an older PR](https://github.com/petgraph/petgraph/pull/151) to get the transitive closure algorithm.